Azure/azure-iot-sdks/doc/iotcertification/iot_certification_linux_nodejs/iot_certification_linux_nodejs.md

     ![Simple_Sample_result_DeviceExplorer](images/3_3_1_03.png)

-**Note:** The registry_sample.js sample will create and delete a device.
-In order to see it in the DeviceExplorer tool you will need to refresh your devices before the sample finishes running.

 ### 3.3.2 Receive messages from IoT Hub

 1. To verify that you can send messages from the IoT Hub to your